Love Sick (film)

 Love Sick (Legături bolnăvicioase, "Sickly relationships") is a 2006 Romanian drama film directed by Tudor Giurgiu.
 It is a lesbian-themed love story that has been compared to My Summer of Love.

 Plot

 Alex and Cristina (Kiki) are university students who end up living in the same building.
 Their friendship develops quickly, overcoming several phases, from fellowship to care and tenderness.
 While the two are very different, the two girls get along fine, except for the moments when a third character shows up — Sandu.
 Kiki's brother is permanently tormented by an unnatural jealousy which implies an incestuous liaison between the two siblings.

-Unlike other recent Romanian films, it is not a reflection on Romania's communist or post-communist history; the country is merely a background for the different relationships.